-The Office of Academic and Career Advisement is responsible for assisting students with the development of an academic plan, career plan, and academic success strategies.
+The Office of Academic and Career Advisement is responsible for assisting students with the development of an academic program, career plan, and academic success strategies.
 The office exists to provide advisement to ensure that students meet graduation requirements in a timely fashion and are informed of the program and services available to them at Clayton State (678) 466-4500.

-Among the honor societies, clubs, and service organizations designed to support, augment, and supplement the educational and professional development of Business students are the Accounting Club, Circle K, Financial Management Association, The Jonathan Howard Marketing Club, Society for the Advancement of Management, and the Beta Gamma Sigma.
+Among the honor societies, clubs, and service organizations designed to support, augment, and supplement the educational and professional development of Business students are the Accounting Club, Circle K, Georgia Society of CPA, Financial Executives International, Financial Management Association, The Jonathan Howard Marketing Club, Society for the Advancement of Management, and Beta Gamma Sigma.